A group of people sitting around a table with a tablet.

-TUMORS ARE DIVIDED INTO FUNCTIONING & NONFUNCTIONING
+TUMORS ARE DIVIDED INTO FUNCTIONING & NON-FUNCTIONING

-Pituitary tumors are commonly divided into "functioning" tumors (those that secrete pituitary hormones and cause clinical syndromes) and "nonfunctioning" tumors (those that do not secrete a pituitary hormone that leads to a clinical syndrome).
+Pituitary tumors are commonly divided into "functioning" tumors (those that secrete pituitary hormones and cause clinical syndromes) and "non-functioning" tumors (those that do not secrete a pituitary hormone that leads to a clinical syndrome).

-There are a number of reasons why these tumors appear nonfunctioning, even though they usually make at least one of the pituitary hormones.
+There are a number of reasons why these tumors appear non-functioning, even though they usually make at least one of the pituitary hormones.
 The first reason is that FSH and LH excess, unlike the pituitary hormones listed in the first paragraph, do not usually cause any specific symptoms.
 The second reason is that often only parts ("subunits") of the hormone are produced, and the subunits are not active.
-The third reason is that the hormones are often only secreted into the blood in small amounts, and therefore blood levels are often normal.
+The third reason is that the hormones are often only secreted into the blood in small amounts, and therefore, blood levels are often normal.
 In premenopausal women, these tumors may cause ovarian cysts and menstrual abnormalities.

 THERE ARE THREE COMPONENTS TO ADULT GH DEFICIENCY

-Patients with non functioning pituitary tumors present with symptoms due to the size and location of the tumor, symptoms due to deficiency of pituitary hormones, or a combination of these two effects:
+Patients with non-functioning pituitary tumors present with symptoms due to the size and location of the tumor, symptoms due to deficiency of pituitary hormones, or a combination of these two effects:

 Another common symptom due to the size and location of the tumor is decreased vision.
 This tends to be a decrease in peripheral vision (termed "temporal visual field defects"), although other types of visual loss may also occur.
 This is due to the tumor growing upward and pressing on the optic chiasm, a nerve that carries visual information from the eyes to the brain.
-The decrease in peripheral vision may be quite extensive without the patient realizing it, since people tend to rely on central, rather than peripheral, vision for most daily activities.
-Other, less common vision problems due to pituitary tumors include double vision when looking up, down, or to the side.
+The decrease in peripheral vision may be quite extensive without the patient realizing it since people tend to rely on central, rather than peripheral, vision for most daily activities.
+Other less common vision problems due to pituitary tumors include double vision when looking up, down, or to the side.
 This is due to the tumor growing outward to the side and pressing on the nerves that control eye muscle movement.

 THERE ARE THREE COMPONENTS TO ADULT GH DEFICIENCY

 If the tumor seen on MRI is next to or distorts the optic chiasm, a formal assessment of vision should be performed by an ophthalmologist.
 This includes visual field measurements to assess damage to the optic chiasm and careful inspection of the optic discs.
-Visual field measurements can also be helpful in the follow-up of these tumors, since they can be more sensitive to minor changes in tumor size than the MRI.
+Visual field measurements can also be helpful in the follow-up of these tumors since they can be more sensitive to minor changes in tumor size than MRI.

 In addition to the above tests done to assess tumor anatomy, patients with pituitary tumors should be evaluated for pituitary hormone deficiency by an experienced endocrinologist.
 The types of laboratory tests done for this evaluation will depend on the specific clinical findings, tumor characteristics, and treatment plans.
 The evaluation usually includes a measure of thyroid function, reproductive hormones, adrenal function, and growth hormone.